aradar46/aradar46.github.io/_posts/2024-11-24-Small-light-challanges.md

 - [ ] Visit a library and browse randomly
 - [ ] Write a review for a favorite local business
 - [ ] Listen to music from a different culture
-- [ ] Take a mindful walk, focusing on your senses
+- [ ] Take a mindful walk, focusing on my senses
 - [ ] Skip the elevator and take the stairs all day
 - [ ] Learn a basic phrase in sign language
 - [ ] Play a classic game like hopscotch or tag